 'They're home to everything I need for a brew – my favourite mugs, tea and coffee caddies, plus mini Kilner jars for brown and white sugar.
 There's even space for a few display items.'

-The space under the sink is a great place to store cleaning products and tools, plus rubbish bags.
+The space under the sink is a great place to store cleaning products, dishwasher tablets, bin bags and more.

 Organising them into plastic storage boxes will make it easier to find what you need.
 You might even consider a cleaning caddy, so that you can grab everything you need for your chores in one go.

-But to really optimise under-sink storage, think about vertical space.
-Adding tiered shelving systems to your cabinet or hanging baskets on the back of your cabinet doors will ensure all available space is used.
+But to really optimise under-sink storage, add tiered shelving systems to your cabinet or use hanging baskets, hooks or rails on the back of your cabinet doors.

-Bear in mind that the space under the sink is not an ideal space to store food, as the hot pipes and damp environment can cause mould and bacterial growth, meaning your food spoils faster.
+Bear in mind that the space under the sink isn't ideal for food storage, as the hot pipes and damp environment can cause mould and bacterial growth.

 How to store awkward kitchen items

-- Mug storage ideas Install a wall-mounted mug rack with hooks to display and easily access your favorite coffee mugs while saving cupboard space.
+• Mug storage ideas Install a wall-mounted mug rack with hooks to display and easily access your favourite coffee mugs while saving cupboard space.
 Alternatively, use a mug tree or floating shelf, with tea, coffee and sugar caddies nearby, so you have everything you need to make a cuppa within easy reach.

 Daniella Delaney Mendes, Which? home, technology and lifestyle content senior editor

-'I use big recycled San Marzano tomato cans as my 'spoon rests' when I'm cooking.
-I also use the tins to store knives and forks rolled in napkins to pop on the table if I'm having an informal dinner party or a BBQ.
+'I use big recycled San Marzano tomato cans as my "spoon rests" when I'm cooking.
+I also use the tins to store knives and forks rolled in napkins to pop on the table if I'm having an informal dinner party or a barbecue.
 They bring a bit of Mediterranean sunshine to my life when it's dreary outside.